 "A strong volunteer base demonstrates the health of a community.
 It is critical to support an organization that develops the not-for-profit organizations in the City through networking, training, and resources.
 We have seen a great growth in the organization and the quality of the services it offers over the last year.
-We appreciate the new services that Volunteer Airdrie is offering (after consultation with its members); services that move beyond volunteers: board development, fund development, etc."
+We appreciate the new services that Volunteer Airdrie is offering; services that move beyond volunteers: board development, fund development, etc."

 Airdrie Public Library

-Volunteer Airdrie has also brought in workshops of interest to its members at a very reasonable cost.
+Volunteer Airdrie has also brought in workshops of interest to the community at a very reasonable cost.
 This allows organizations to participate in building skills and learning how to improve their programs which in turn benefits the community.

 In a time where communities are being asked to provide more services with little to no government support, Volunteer Airdrie is filling a real need.
-I am privileged to be a member of Volunteer Airdrie and have recommended others join.
+I am privileged to ... have engaged with Volunteer Airdrie and have recommended others to as well.
 Although my organization has its office located in Calgary, we serve Calgary and Area which includes Airdrie up to Olds and south as well.
-Being members of Volunteer Airdrie has allowed us to get our opportunities and word of programs we offer out to the communities where we may not be as well known."
+Working with olunteer Airdrie has allowed us to get our opportunities and word of programs we offer out to the communities where we may not be as well known."

 MS Society of Canada, Southern Alberta